 - Provides an added sense of purpose and responsibility for one’s career.

 - A sense of fulfilment through teaching is established.

 All programme participants with be provided with:

 - Reflective exercises

 - Goal setting frameworks

 What are the time commitments?

-The programme will run from March – December 2019 (9 months).
+The programme runs annually from March to December (9 months).